pbaronti/Parent/README.md

 Every folder contains the logs of the measurement session(s) related to the `Competitor ID`.
 For every measurement session `steplogger` creates two files:

 - `buttonsPressed.log`: logs the time stamp and the label of the button pressed
-- `positions.log`: logs the time stamp and the position (x,y,z) notified by the app of the competitors
+- `positions.log`: logs the time stamp and the position (x,y,z) notified by the competitor app

 [Example of logs to download](resources/logs.zip)